5 Best Family Password Managers in 2025: Secure + Intuitive

 About the Author

-Katarina Glamoslija is Head Content Manager at SafetyDetectives.
-She has nearly a decade of experience researching, testing, and reviewing cybersecurity products and investigating best practices for online safety and data protection.
-Before joining SafetyDetectives, she was Content Manager and Chief Editor of several review websites, including one about antiviruses and another about VPNs.
+Katarina Glamoslija is the former Lead Cybersecurity Editor at SafetyDetectives.
+She has more than a decade of experience researching, testing, and reviewing cybersecurity products and investigating best practices for online safety and data protection.
+Before joining SafetyDetectives, she led several tech websites, including one about antiviruses and another about VPNs.
 She also worked as a freelance writer and editor for tech, medical, and business publications.
-When she’s not a “Safety Detective”, she can be found traveling (and writing about it on her small travel blog), playing with her cats, and binge-watching crime dramas.
+Outside of work, she can be found traveling (and writing about it on her small travel blog), playing with her cats, and binge-watching crime dramas.